-8. There are four (two times two) official intervention-rumor of intervention combinations: official intervention on a day when there is a rumor of intervention; official intervention when there is no rumor of intervention; a rumor of intervention on a day when there is official intervention; and a rumor of intervention when there is no official intervention.
-However, since official intervention on a day when there is a rumor of intervention is equivalent to a rumor of intervention on a day when there is official intervention, there are, effectively, only three combinations.
+8 There are four (two times two) official intervention-rumor of intervention combinations.
+Official intervention on a day when there is a rumor of intervention; official intervention when there is no rumor of intervention; rumor of intervention, rumor of intervention when there is no official intervention.
+However, since official intervention on a day when there is a rumor of intervention is equivalent to rumor of intervention on a day when there is official intervention, there are, effectively, only three different combinations.